nats-io/nats-connector-framework/README.md

 * io.nats.connector - Connector application and data flow management
 * io.nats.connector.plugin - Interfaces, Classes, and Enums used by plugin developers.
-* io.nats.connector.plugins - Out of the box plugins, developed by Apcera.
+* io.nats.connector.plugins - Out of the box plugins, developed by the NATS team.

 ## Configuration
 NATS configuration is set through the jnats client library properties and can be passed into the jvm, or specified in a configuration file.
 The properties are described [here](http://nats-io.github.io/jnats/io/nats/client/Constants.html).